rovarghe/clj-geolocation/README.md

 (def RADIUS-OF-JUPITER (* 200 g/EARTH-RADIUS))

-(g/distance LAX SFO RADIUS-OF-JUPITER)
+;; Optional third argument - radius of sphere (g/distance LAX SFO RADIUS-OF-JUPITER)
 >>108732.0172...

 ```

-Bounds of square around JFK inscribing a circle with radius of 10 kms.
+Bounds of square around JFK inscribing a circle (lying on a sphere) with radius of 10 kms.

 *On Earth:*

 ```
-(mapv g/to-degrees (g/bounds JFK 10))
+;; Returns 2 pairs of [lat lon] values representing corners of the square (mapv g/to-degrees (g/bounds JFK 10))
 >>[[40.55138293940813 -73.89885177280358] [40.73124726059187 -73.6618144271964]]
 ```